 The Zagori region Epirus comprises of 46 traditional stone and slate villages perched in the mountainsides across 1,053 square kilometres.
 You will feel like you have stepped back in time when wandering around these villages with their traditional architecture and cobbled streets.
 While at the same time meeting local people, enjoying local food and learning about their culture.

 I visited two of the villagers in Zagori Epirus, Monodendri and Elafotopos in a day.
 In Monodendri we drank coffee visited the Monastery of Aghia Paraskevi and took in the stunning views of the Vikos Gorge Epirus.

 In Elafotopos we met with locals at Rokka hostel and learned the traditional culture of daily life.
 Some of the other popular villages that tourist go to are Papigo, Aristi and Asprangeloi.

 ⇒ Read More – 48 hours in Lake Garda, Italy

 Monodendri is one of the most popular villages that tourists visit in Zagori Epirus and this is due to the very impressive, steep canyon known as Vikos Gorge.
 We wandered around for a bit, sat for a coffee in the morning sun before venturing to the Monastery of Aghia Paraskevi.
 Here we were able to take in the stunning views of the Vikos Gorge from the viewing point.

 I was not expecting to see a priest doing services in the tiny little church, as well as painting pictures in gold.
-It is definitely something you don’t see every day and I was intrigued with his studio and artwork.
+I was intrigued with his studio and artwork and it’s definitely something you don’t see every day.

 At 900 meters deep Vikos Gorge Eprius was recorded in 1997 in the Guinness book of records to be the world’s deepest canyon.
 Once you walk through the church to the end, there is a small viewpoint area with a railing, where you get some impressive panoramic views.